 Bell began construction on Mr. Rex in 1981 but passed away in 1988 before finishing his plans to build a large slide going down the tyrannosaurus' tail.
 He did manage to live long enough to see the dinosaurs gain much fame appearing in a Coke commercial, music videos, and most memorably by far, in "Pee Wee's Big Adventure" in 1985.

 After Bell's death, the property was sold to a local land developer who, with the help of fundamentalist Christian groups, has since used Dinny and Mr. Rex to spread the message of creationism and transform the dinosaurs "from tourist stop to place of worship."
 Though the use of his dinosaurs would likely have bothered the artistic and non-creationist Bell, the current owners contend that dinosaurs arrived on Earth approximately 6,000 years ago, at the exact same time as Adam and Eve, and even walked two-by-two onto Noah's Ark.

 Today, signs reading "By Design, Not by Chance" are scattered throughout the grounds of Cabazon Dinosaurs, and Dinny's abdomen houses a creationist museum and gift shop promoting intelligent design theory.
 Here, visitors can walk up a flight of stairs through Dinny's tail and browse through scriptures and creationist displays attempting to "debunk" the theory of evolution.

 Some exhibits have included articles on the discovery of a "fossilized" cowboy boot and illustrations depicting humans and dinosaurs co-existing.
-There's also an open-air museum that consists of a gem-panning area, sand pits and robotic dinosaur rides, all of which are aimed at raising awareness for the theories of creationism.
+There's also an open-air museum that consists of a gem panning area, sand pits, and robotic dinosaur rides, all of which are aimed at raising awareness of the theories of creationism.